Ponape Buried Mail

 Items were also mailed by personnel on board the supporting vessels accompanying the cruisers (steamer Titania and Japanese collier Fukoku Maru), but as these vessels had no on-board postal facilities, items from those crewmwmbers can only be identified by the contents of the writings.

 In 1923, Japan permitted Germany to recover the mail that had been buried at Ponape.
 Environmental conditions had caused damage to most, but the Marine-Postbureau attempted delivery of the surviving items.
-Two labels were attached.
-One translates as:
+These items included personal correspondence from individual sailors and official naval correspondence.

 Arrived here from the Office of Foreign Affairs on 20 September 1923.
 No postage due is to be collected since this was legitimately mailed in the year 1914 and was sufficiently franked.
 Naval Post Office Berlin C-2, Berlin N65, Seestr.
 37.